Safire HD 2

 Boards in desk top box: 1

-Why use it: It's the standard rear module for Safire HD 2
+Why use it: It's the only rear module for Safire HD 2

 Also used for: No other boards